channingwalton/typeclassopedia/docs/index.md

 For comprehensions
 ------------------

-In scala, if an object has a `map` method like Option and List do, you can use a *for comprehension*, syntactic sugar that compiles to map:
+In Scala, if an object has a `map` method like Option and List do, it can be used in *for comprehension*, syntactic sugar that compiles to map:

 ``` scala
   val x: Option[String] = ...